wlady2906/WLDE-Phyton-Exercises/README.md

 add, substract, multiply or divide.
 A simulated annealing algorithm is also included yet can be improved and assessed.

-The following link provide access to the folder containinig the stubs.
+The following link provide access to the folder containing the stubs.

 https://www.onlinegdb.com/myfiles